aklump/drupal_loft_core/docs/source/loft_core_users.md

 Blocks users with an email address containing any domains that have been found as "spammy".
 The list of domains are found in `loft_core_users`.

+### Contact Module

+When a user is banned by drupal we will link them to the contact page, where they can ask to be unbanned.

 ## Todos

 - [] batch process to mark all users that match domains or ips in our loft_users_core.